okazdal/automatik_installation/docs/minio_config.md

 ![Minio setup 1](images/setup_11.png)

 - Login using username / password you selected before.
-- Create a bucket.
+- Create a bucket named "automatik".
 Optionally you can set advanced settings.
 This bucket will be used for backup files

 ![Minio setup 1](images/setup_12.png)